Landlord & management negligence in Columbus

 Where it's most reported

-Tenants file these reports at the highest rates in Blacklick / Brice and Far North / Polaris.
+Tenants file these reports at the highest rates in Blacklick / Brice and Westgate & Hilliard fringe.
 That maps where people report, not where the worst landlords are.

 Often reported with